semanticart/hoboken/README.markdown

 then visit:  http://0.0.0.0:4567/ or visit http://0.0.0.0:4567/Whatever to start creating a page named "Whatever"

 Standard WikiText applies per the wikitext gem.
-Versioning is active, you just can't restore the old versions yet.
+Versioning is active, though complex diffs on versions aren't yet available and merging is still rudimentary.

+### Auto-linking
+You can specify words in your config.yml that will be automatically converted into internal links.
+These words are case-sensitive.
+You can use simple regular expressions to match.
+For instance, Project\d+ would match the word Project followed immediately by one or more numbers and link to that projects proper page.
+Note that auto-linking is done on the show template instead of before saving the data.
+This prevents unwanted transformations overwriting your actually input data.

 ## TODO:
 * authentication